nayaverdier/dotfiles/ARCH.md

       The timeout settings prevent the GRUB menu from ever appearing, and just immediately booting into Arch.
 This may not be what you want.
     - `grub-mkconfig -o /boot/grub/grub.cfg` to configure GRUB
+14. Add the resume hook to mkinitcpio
+    - Update `/etc/mkinitcpio.conf`, add `resume` hook after the `filesystems` hook
+    - `mkinitcpio -P` to actually add the hook to initramfs
-14. `exit` to go back to the live ISO
+15. `exit` to go back to the live ISO
-15. `umount -R /mnt` to unmount the arch installation
+16. `umount -R /mnt` to unmount the arch installation
-16. `reboot now` to reboot, hopefully into your real arch installation
+17. `reboot now` to reboot, hopefully into your real arch installation
-17. You should be able to unplug the Arch USB now.
+18. You should be able to unplug the Arch USB now.
 See the [README](README.md) to fully configure the user space